Learn More: Tourist eVisa

 Order your test kit before your trip and it will be delivered to your home address for easy testing, anywhere, anytime.
 The Certified Guide will help you get results in 15 minutes on the NAVICA app.
 Get the eMed self-test COVID-19 kit for $150- that’s only $25 per test.

-Quarantine requirements in Dubai: Travelers coming from the following countries must undergo COVID-19 testing on arrival and remain in self quarantine until a negative test result is received: Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia & Herzegovina, Brazil, Cambodia, Chile, Democratic Republic of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Guinea, India, Iran, Iraq, Ivory Coast, Jordan, Kenya, Kyrgyzstan, Lebanon, Liberia, Morocco, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Philippines, Romania, Rwanda, Russia, Senegal, Sierra Leone, Slovakia, Somaliland, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Vietnam, Zambia and Zimbabwe.
+Quarantine requirements in Dubai: Travelers coming from the following countries must undergo COVID-19 testing on arrival and remain in self quarantine until a negative test result is received: Afghanistan, Angola, Argentina, Azerbaijan, Bangladesh, Bosnia & Herzegovina, Brazil, Burundi, Cambodia, Chad, Chile, Democratic Republic of Congo, Djibouti, Egypt, Eritrea, Ethiopia, Georgia, Ghana, Guinea, India, Iran, Iraq, Ivory Coast, Jordan, Kenya, Kyrgyzstan, Lebanon, Liberia, Mauritania, Morocco, Myanmar, Namibia, Nepal, Nigeria, Pakistan, Philippines, Romania, Rwanda, Russia, Senegal, Sierra Leone, Slovakia, Somaliland, Somalia, South Africa, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Tanzania, Tunisia, Turkey, Turkmenistan, Uganda, Ukraine, Uzbekistan, Vietnam, Zambia and Zimbabwe

 Quarantine requirements in Abu Dhabi: 14 days for unvaccinated travelers from non-green list countries.

 Quarantine testing in Abu Dhabi: PCR on day 9.